Benefits of a Swiss Bank Account for Americans

 Swiss banks do not provide standalone asset protection.
 A Swiss account held in an individual’s personal name can be reached by a U.S. court through a contempt order requiring the account holder to disclose and repatriate funds.
 The account sits outside U.S. jurisdiction, but the person controlling it does not.

 Swiss banking is also expensive.
-Private banks require CHF 250,000 to CHF 500,000 minimum deposits, charge CHF 1,500 to CHF 5,000 annually for account maintenance, and assess custody fees between 0.1% and 0.5%.
-These costs make Swiss banking impractical below $250,000.
-Anyone whose primary need is a secure custodial account without Swiss-specific features may find equivalent security at lower cost elsewhere.
+Private banks accepting Americans typically require $1 million as a minimum deposit, charge CHF 1,500 to CHF 5,000 annually, and assess custody fees between 0.1% and 0.5%.
+These costs make Swiss banking impractical below roughly $1 million in liquid assets.
+Someone whose primary need is a secure custodial account without Swiss-specific features may find equivalent security at lower cost elsewhere.

-Swiss banking fits people with liquid assets of $500,000 or more who value institutional-grade custody, multi-currency capability, and sophisticated investment management.
-It is particularly well-suited for internationally mobile families, global business owners, and anyone who wants currency exposure beyond the U.S. dollar.
+Swiss banking fits people with liquid assets of $1 million or more who value institutional-grade custody, multi-currency capability, and active investment management.
+It is particularly well-suited for internationally mobile families, global business owners, and anyone who wants meaningful currency exposure beyond the U.S. dollar.

 For people already establishing or maintaining an offshore trust, the question is whether to bank in Switzerland or in a less expensive jurisdiction.
-The decision depends on whether Swiss-specific banking features—franc-denominated custody, European market access, private bank relationship management—are worth the premium over Caribbean or EU alternatives that provide equivalent legal security.
+The decision depends on whether Swiss-specific features—franc-denominated custody, European market access, private bank relationship management—are worth the premium over Caribbean or other alternatives that provide equivalent legal security at lower cost.